ctranstrum/chuck/README.md

   - keycaps and switches can be easily removed and exchanged so you can fine tune the feel
 - Electrostatic protection
   - unlike other ultra-low-profile cases, no electronics are exposed on either the bottom or the top of the case
-  - on the side of the case, the reset button and power switch are available, and the usb port is accessible
+  - usb port and power switch are on the back, reset switch recessed into the bottom of the case

 ## Build Guide

-Still in its infancy, but the [Build Guide][guide] is started.
+This project is still in development, but the [Build Guide][guide] is started.

+Here is an image of an early prototype of the board, the final version has a slightly different layout.

 ![Charliflex Keyboard](images/chuck-pink.jpg)